seanmerron/Retirement-Roadmap/README.md

 -  Get a car that suites you needs and nothing more.
 Having a car bigger than what you need is killing your pocket and a huge waste.
 You can rent a truck or borrow a friends as needed.
 -  Plan trips to make multiple stops along the way and prevent unnecessary extra trips that can wait.
 -  Consider 1 car for the family.
 More cars means more headaches and yearly costs and if rarely used is money sitting there that could be invested working for you or to pay off debt.
-  -  Having 1 car can teach you to be more efficient in your commutes, privde some adventure and bring the family together more often.
+  -  Having 1 car can teach you to be more efficient in your commutes, provides some adventure and bring the family together more often.
--  Work from home or change your works hours to limit your commute. talk to your boss about the possibility maybe starting with 1 day a week and increasing based on performance.
+-  Work from home or change your works hours to limit your commute.
+Talk to your boss about the possibility maybe starting with 1 day a week and increasing based on performance.
 -  Stop driving like a jackass.

 Groceries
 -  Find the right mixture of online, grocery store and bulk stores.
-  -  Break down costs to the oz to find the winner.
+  -  Break down costs to the oz. to find the winner.
 You can compare costs on the store apps or online.
   -  Better quality meats and produce are usually on sale every week and just have to find the right store.
   -  Clip coupons and take advantage of apps like iBotta or Walmart savings catcher that give you rewards cash to spend.
     -  The app Flipp will let you view your local ads.
   -  Buy pantry items at bulk stores.
   -  Amazon has a subscribe and save program where you can get 15% off on items you order on a reoccurring basis.
 This is awesome for diapers, wipes, pet food and random pantry items.
-However, make sure to keep an eye on the itemn prices, sometimes items go up without warning.
+However, make sure to keep an eye on the item prices, sometimes items go up without warning.
-  -  Use sites like like Honey, PriceBlink, CamelCamelCamel to find coupon codes and recommend sites with lower prices.
+  -  Use sites like Honey, PriceBlink, CamelCamelCamel to find coupon codes and recommend sites with lower prices.
 -  Stretch your groceries thin.
 Don't go back to do a major shop until every item in your pantry and freezer is accounted for.
 If you make a meal, think of something creative with the leftovers but don’t cook the next meal until the leftovers are gone.
 -  Eat meals using your fresh groceries first and your dried/canned foods later to reduce waste.
 -  Start a neighborhood garden.